QuentinRa/blog.quentinra.dev/cyber/discovery/host/nmap/index.md

 * `open`: can be reached
 * `filtered`: no response, usually meaning that it's filtered by a firewall
+* `unfiltered`: nmap can't determine if the port is open, or filtered
 * `closed`: cannot be reached
 </div></div><br>